sterrando/Advantest_R4131D_color_display/README.md

   <tr><td>D6</td><td>TRACE</td><td>Green</td></tr>
 </table>

-Please note that
+Please note that:
 1. I was not able to identify what information the signal connected to D3 carries (NOR between ```*DISP``` and ```*OL```)
 2. During testing I found that the TRACE signal is present on both D2 and D6 cathodes.
 This makes me think that the actual trace is carried by ```*DISP``` signal
 3. I chose the simplest correspondence between information and color: Scale is red, trace and text is green, marker is blue.
-For more exotic colors you'll have to experiment with channel combination (most likely weighting with resistors), however the complexity of the circuit risk to grow beyond what is practical.
+For more exotic colors you'll have to experiment with channel combination (most likely weighting with resistors), however the complexity of the circuit might grow beyond what is practical.

 The following scheme shows how I wired a new diode matrix between the analyzer and TV to implement the table above:

 ![connection diagram](thumbnails/connection_diagram.png)

 The diode matrix was assembled on a piece of breadboard: the board is connected directly to cathodes of D1-6 using wires.
 Diodes can be any general pourpose Si diodes, I used 1N4148.
 I decided to use connectors to place the diodes on the board so that it'll be easier to experiment in case I want to modify the color layout.

 For the rest of the connections: